A Confessional Portrayal of the Last Day in the Life of Thomas Merton, the Famous Catholic Monk and Writer

 As religious faith is our most treasured possession, those who have it should guard it carefully.
 The present work is not for some.

 No one should be ashamed of acting prudently in so crucial an area.
 We all know the experience of exposing our minds to books or films which, in retrospect, we would have done better to avoid.
-For certain individuals The Death of Thomas Merton may be such an experience.
+For certain individuals, The Death of Thomas Merton may be such an experience.

 Reviews and Readers’ Comments

-“In this complex work of fiction based on the last day in Thomas Merton’s life, Paul Hourihan has worked with words on the canvas of Merton’s life to create a dynamic picture of how his inner dialog and his spirit’s quest may have evolved on that December day of 1968 in Bangkok.
-Through Hourihan’s words Merton has become even more exalted in my consideration, because through The Death of Thomas Merton I see myself in him and him in me.
+“In this complex work of fiction based on the last day in Thomas Merton’s life, Paul Hourihan has worked with words on the canvas of Merton’s life to create a dynamic picture of how his inner dialogue and his spirit’s quest may have evolved on that December day of 1968 in Bangkok.
+Through Hourihan’s words, Merton has become even more exalted in my consideration, because through The Death of Thomas Merton, I see myself in him and him in me.
 He is even more to be called venerable for his confrontation with a conflict that, were it fully known by his higher-ups, could potentially have raised the roof of theological and philosophical attitude.

-“In Hourihan’s book we sample what life is all about in our inner worlds through his portrayal of Merton.
+“In Hourihan’s book, we sample what life is all about in our inner worlds through his portrayal of Merton.
 I highly recommend it to all readers, no matter what their opinion is about Thomas Merton, for they’ll put down the book—having finished it—with greatly enhanced insight.

 “To me, the real question raised by Hourihan’s novel is, on that day when Thomas Merton died so suddenly, did something really die or was something being born?”